GModal/oLvgui/README.md

 * OSC packet data encoding and decoding
 * a LÖVE-only threaded OSC server that can run concurrently with the main thread.

+## oLv Demos

+oLv demo programs, both source and .love files are in these directories in the repository.

+  * demo_love
+  * demo_src

+Follow this link for simple [oLv Demo Documentation](oLvDemos.md).
+The demo **tinaV1** has [separate docs](demo_love/demo_docs/tinaV1.md), as it depends on Pure Data and a JACK-enabled softsynth.

+Any .love files will run under 'LÖVE for Android' app in the Play store.
+After downloading, they should be launch-able from the Google *Files* app.

+**The demo source files are the best documentation, currently...although the info presented below is a start.**

 # GUI Elements

 Standard definitions for this section: